Seneca-CDOT/plumadriver/README.md

    For Windows:
     `pkg . --target latest-win`
    For Mac:
     `pkg . --target latest-macos`

+ The executable should appear in the project root directory.

 ## Using Plumadriver

-Plumadriver can be used by running the executable created above and making requests with any HTTP client or by using the Selenium WebDriver Java client extension for plumadriver available [here](#).Note that this extension was created for this project and is not part of the official selenium build.
+Plumadriver can be used by running the executable created above and making requests with any HTTP client.
+However, we recommend using Selenium as it makes the process significantly easier.
+The Selenium WebDriver Java client extension for plumadriver available [here](https://github.com/Seneca-CDOT/plumadriver/tree/master/selenium/Java).
+Note that this extension was created for this project and is not part of the official selenium build.

 The plumadriver executable will attempt to start the server on port 3000 by default.
 The server can be started on a user specified port by passing the `--port=<user_specified_port>` argument to the `plumadriver` executable.

 ### Functionality with the Selenium Webdriver API